obsidiansoft-io/fa-icons/README.md

 ## Supported Node Versions

 We have test it with node >= 10.
-We will support and build hemera on even Nodejs versions that are current or in maintenance.
+We will support on even Nodejs versions that are current or in maintenance.

 ## License